kloptops/Bambu-Notify/README.md

 ## 🎨 Customizing Notifications

 All notification messages are generated from the `messages.jinja` file.
-You can edit the text, add emojis, or rearrange information to your liking.
+You can edit the text, add emojis, or rearrange information to your liking using the variables documented in the `README.md` and `bambu_defs.py`.

-The following variables are available inside the template:

--   `event`: The name of the event that triggered the notification (e.g., `'print_start'`).
--   `print`: The full `PrinterStatus` object, giving you access to all data from the printer.
-Key attributes include:
-    -   `print.subtask_name`: The name of the G-code file.
-    -   `print.mc_percent`: The completion percentage.
-    -   `print.mc_remaining_time`: Estimated time remaining in minutes.
-    -   `print.layer_num` / `print.total_layer_num`: Current and total layer counts.
-    -   `print.stage_name`: A human-readable description of the printer's current activity (e.g., "Auto bed leveling", "Printing", "Paused due to filament runout").

-A helper function is also available:
--   `format_time(minutes)`: Formats an integer of minutes into a friendly string (e.g., "1 hour and 25 minutes").

 ## ❤️ Contributing

 Contributions are welcome!
 If you have a feature idea, find a bug, or want to improve the documentation, please feel free to open an issue or submit a pull request.

+--

 ## 🔬 Advanced Tool: Log Analyzer

 If you have `print_log` enabled, you can use the `log-analyzer.py` script to inspect the generated log files.
 This is incredibly useful for debugging or understanding the printer's internal state machine.

 ### Standard Diff Mode
 Shows a running list of every value that changes between log entries.

 ```bash